rsta2/circle-docs/docs/basic-system-services/direct-memory-access.rst

 .. note::

-	Currently only memory copy DMA transfers using "large address" DMA4 engines are supported on the Raspberry Pi 5.
+	Currently only "large address" DMA4 engines are supported on the Raspberry Pi 5.
 Any dynamic DMA channel allocation (non-explicit channel number) will use one of these engines.
+The defined ``DREQSource*`` values are currently valid for the Raspberry Pi 1-4 and Zero only.

 CDMAChannel
 ^^^^^^^^^^^